My Quiet Kitchen

 Instructions

-• If using frozen edamame, quick-thaw it by placing in a bowl and covering with water.
+• If using frozen edamame, quick-thaw by placing in a bowl and covering with water.
 Let stand for a few minutes, then drain.

 • Place edamame on a lint-free towel and pat dry.
 Trasfer to a bowl and toss with the oil (or lemon/lime juice).
 Add the seasonings and salt, and stir well.